Find out more about locum cover from LocumPlan

 Once acceptance terms have been agreed and you have paid the premium (or supplied us with the practice’s bank details, if you wish to pay by monthly installments) cover can be set up for your practice.

-If you would prefer to apply off-line, please either print the proposal form or call us on 0345 8500 205 and we will send you the necessary forms.
+If you would prefer to apply off-line, please call us on 0345 8500 205 and we will send you the necessary forms.

 Can I amend the Scheme membership mid-year?